-- 1. Submit a completed Assistive Technology Request form at least thirty (30) days prior to the first day of classes each term.
-This form may be obtained from the SSD office during normal business hours. - 2.
+- 1. Submit a request for the assistive technology you wish to check out thirty (30) days prior to the start of the term via email at altmedia@csusb.edu. - 2.
 A completed Audio Recording and Transcription Services Agreement must be submitted by students checking out digital recorders at least thirty (30) days prior to the first day of classes each term.
-This form may be obtained from the SSD office during normal business hours. - Meet with the Assistive Technology Coordinator or designee to discuss lending policies and sign an Assistive Technology Contract prior to loan of equipment. - 4.
+This form may be obtained from the SSD office during normal business hours or via email. - Meet with the Alternative Media Coordinator or designee to discuss lending policies and sign an Assistive Technology Contract prior to loan of equipment. - 4.
 Sign an Assistive Technology Return form when equipment is returned.

-All equipment must be returned in the same condition before the last day of final exams unless otherwise specified. - 5.
-Upon final return of assistive technology equipment, users are requested to complete a satisfaction survey.
+All equipment must be returned in the same condition before the last day of final exams unless otherwise specified.

+5. Upon final return of assistive technology equipment, users are requested to complete a satisfaction survey.

-- 1. The student's SSD Counselor must approve the assistive technology as an accommodation. - 2.
+- 1. The student's SSD Counselor must approve the accommodation associated with the assistive technology. - 2.
 The student will check out the assistive technology no earlier than five (5) business days prior to the first day of a new term. - 3.
 It is the student's responsibility to always ensure the assistive technology is charged/batteries are in working order. - 4.
-It is the student's responsibility to notify the SSD office immediately of any assistive technology issues.

-- 5. It is the student's responsibility to notify the SSD office immediately if the equipment is damaged. - 6.
+It is the student's responsibility to notify the SSD office immediately of any assistive technology issues. - 5.
+It is the student's responsibility to notify the SSD office immediately if the equipment is damaged, lost, or stolen. - 6.
 If the equipment is returned in a damaged condition, lost or stolen, or is missing parts, the student will be responsible to pay to replace the damaged or missing equipment.
 Failure to do so will result in a registration hold being placed on the student's account. - 7.
 The student will utilize the equipment for school purposes only. - 8.
 The student will not sell or redistribute the equipment or reproduce/distribute audio files to anyone in any manner.
 These audio files are solely for the student's personal academic use and may not be used for any other purpose or shared with anyone other than the student and SSD.